 Institutional Research & Effectiveness

 The Office of Institutional Research and Effectiveness supports the College’s mission by collecting, analyzing and reporting data about Hartwick College, its constituents and peer institutions.
-It enables offices to monitor achievement on the Organizing Principles and Strategic Framework, and to assess the progress and success of Flightpath.
+It enables offices to monitor achievement and to assess the progress and success of FlightPath.

 - Coordinates federal and state reporting

 - Provides data to accrediting agencies and other external organizations